typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 For types where it is useful to publish an interface for end users, but where users should not construct the interface themselves, authors have a number of options (noting that this list is not exhaustive):

+-   The type can simply be documented as non-user-constructable.
+This is the easiest, and allows an escape hatch for scenarios like testing, where users will recognize that if the public interface changes, they will necessarily need to update their test mocks to match.
+This can further be mitigated by providing a sanctioned test helper to construct test versions of the types.

 -   Export a nominal-like version of the type, using `export type` with a class with a private field:

     ```ts